Morning Note: Market News and an update from National Grid

 National Grid operates a regulated business in the UK and US, with electricity and gas transmission and distribution assets.
 The group has no direct exposure to volatile commodity prices and relatively little exposure to usage levels.

 Over the last couple of years, the group has undertaken several transactions to pivot its portfolio towards electricity.
 This has enhanced the group’s role in the decarbonisation of the energy system, with investment in infrastructure that enables higher penetration of renewable energy and low carbon technology.
-This morning, the company gone further and announced a refreshed strategy to be a pre-eminent pure-play networks business.
+Increased demand will also come from new connection to AI datacentres.
+The company plays a critical role in ensuring affordability and security of supply, an issue that clearly came to the fore following the power outage in Iberia earlier in the year.

-This will involve a significant step up in investment, around £60bn over the five years to March 2029, nearly double the prior five years.
-This will deliver a significant step-change in critical energy infrastructure in the UK and US in support of the energy transition and economic growth objectives.
-This is expected to drive 10% group asset growth CAGR (vs. 8%-10% previously), with group assets heading towards £100bn by 2029, and underlying EPS CAGR of 6%-8%.
-Credit metrics will be consistent with current group rating.
+The company is undertaking a significant step up in investment, around £60bn over the five years to March 2029, nearly double the prior five years.
+This is expected to deliver a step-change in critical energy infrastructure in the UK and US in support of energy transition, security of supply, and economic growth objectives.
+The target is to generate asset growth CAGR of around 10%, with group assets heading towards £100bn by 2029, and underlying EPS CAGR of 6%-8% (vs. a base of 73.3p in FY2025).

 Of the £60bn investment, around £51bn will be aligned to the EU Taxonomy to decarbonise energy networks.
 Nearly 80% will go into the group’s electricity networks, moving the mix towards 80%/20% electricity/gas by 2029.
-The company will further streamline its portfolio to focus on pure-play networks across regulated and competitive, onshore and offshore networks, with the intention to sell Grain LNG and National Grid Renewables.
-The company also has an option to sell the final 20% equity interest in National Gas Transmission.
+The company will further streamline its portfolio to focus on pure-play networks across regulated and competitive, onshore and offshore networks.
+It has already sold its ESO (electricity system operator, £673m), the final 20% equity interest in National Gas Transmission (£686m), agreed the sale of its National Grid Renewables onshore business in the US and Grain LNG (£1.66bn, including a pre-completion dividend).

 Source: Bloomberg